nithinreddy221/rec_man/README.md

-# rec_man
+# resource_management
 Teams and employee management system with flask and react.